Author Guidelines

 Persons interested in the print edition can place orders directly at the following prices:

-Preparation of manuscripts: Manuscripts should be typed on A4 paper with double spacing and a 2 cm margin all round.
-A full length article should not and should not less than 10be exceed 5,000 words.
-Commentaries and letters to the Editor should not exceed 1,000 words each.
+Length of article: Manuscripts should be typed on A4 paper with double spacing and a 2 cm margin all round.
+A full-length article should not be less than 1000 and should not exceed 5,000 words.
+Commentaries and letters to the Editor should not exceed 1,000 words respectively.

 Title: The title should not exceed 150 characters and should not contain abbreviations or acronyms.
 It should be precise and informative.